csiro-energy-systems/circuit-graphs/README.md

 This project is a passive circuit analysis tool using a graph representation (the [discrete maths kind][graphs], not the chart/plot kind).
-At present, it is possible to create a circuit from a set of vertices and edges, where every edge represents a resistor, and then solve for the current along every edge and voltage at every vertex.
+At present, it is possible to create a circuit from a set of vertices and edges, and then solve for the current through and voltage drop across each edge, the voltage at each node relative to a sink node, and the power drawn by each component.

+Circuits can consist of passive components with arbitrary impedance, which are represented by the edges, and (ideal) transformers, which take an edge as the primary side and a node as the source for the secondary side.

 Features to come include:

-* AC voltage/current support
-* Support for capacitors/inductors (generalised impedance)
+* Sparse matrix backend for large circuits
+* Benchmark using the [IEEE 118-bus system][ieee_118]
 * *(potential)* Python integration

 ## Usage Example